VOICES FOR JUSTICE AND PEACE IN THE HOLY LANDS

 Click on “WEBSTORE” above for more information.

-You can help support the work of the Peace Center this holiday season!
+You can help support the work of the Peace and Justice Center!

 No Comments »